chikuzen/RawSource_2.6x/RawSourcePlus.md

 RawSourcePlus opens a video file which contains 8bit, 9bit, 10bit, 16bit or float YUV444, YUV422, YUV411, YUV420, Gray, or RGB video data.
 There are four ways how the positions of the video frame data are calculated:

 	1. width, height and the others is given as arguments.
 Then the positions are calculated assuming that only video data is in the file.
-These values ​​will be overwritten if a valid header or filename are present. int "width": specify image width. default value is 720. int "height": specify image height. default value is 576. string "pixel_type": specify image format. see below "Supported pixel types" section for details.
+These values will be overwritten if a valid header or filename are present. int "width": specify image width. default value is 720. int "height": specify image height. default value is 576. string "pixel_type": specify image format. see below "Supported pixel types" section for details.